-Is the EPA certified miles per gallon advertisement on the window sticker of the car part of the decision making process of buying a car?
+Is the EPA certified miles per gallon advertisement on the window sticker of the car part of the decision-making process of buying a car?

 The miles for each car says it is certified by the Environmental Protection Agency (EPA).
 Those miles per gallon are advertised on the window of each car.
-Every single car manufacturer uses the EPA certified mpg when they advertise anywhere, whether it is newspaper, television, or on the car it’self.
+Every single car manufacturer uses the EPA certified mpg when they advertise anywhere, whether it is the newspaper, television, or on the car itself.

 In 2006 Heather Peters purchased a brand new Honda Civic hybrid, “I bought the car because the window sticker said the car would get fifty miles per gallon in the city and on the highway.
-The hybrid cost about $24,000, while the gasoline equivalent was around $16,000.”
+The hybrid cost about $24,000, while the gasoline-equivalent was around $16,000.”